6 – Lightning Lane Gets a FastPass to the Disney Signage Hall of Shame

 # 4 – Disney+ Series Rips Off YouTuber

 When Disney+ made its debut back in 2019 we looked at the Good, the Bad, & the Ugly of the streamer which has become the basket that Disney is putting all of its eggs in.
-The Mandalorian showed that Disney+ has the potential to do incredible Star Wars stories, and that is something which continues today with The Book of Boba Fett (as of this writing, episode 2 of Fett has been released and is one of the best pieces of Star Wars media that this lifelong fan of Star Wars fan has ever seen.)
-The Made-For-Disney+ movies are still underwhelming.
-The Marvel shows have all been decent to outright fantastic (especially considering they all had major challenges being produced during the pandemic.)
+The Mandalorian showed that Disney+ has the potential to do incredible Star Wars stories, opening up the possibility of seeing a look at the galaxy outside of just The Skywalker Saga.
+The Made-For-Disney+ movies are still underwhelming, but the Marvel shows have all been decent to outright fantastic (especially considering they all had major challenges being produced during the pandemic.)
 There’s still not enough theme park based material for me, but one show we did get was Behind The Attraction.

 The debut season of Behind the Attraction had 10 episodes.
 The episodes covered such attractions such as The Haunted Mansion, Star Tours, and Space Mountain.
 Each episode covered the history of how an attraction came to be, using interviews with people such as Walt Disney Imagineers to tell the story.
 For theme park fans, it is a fun watch.